github/opensource.guide/_articles/en-US/how-to-contribute.md

 You should usually open an issue in the following situations:

 * Report an error you can't solve yourself
-* Discuss a high-level topic or idea (for example community, vision, policies)
+* Discuss a high-level topic or idea (for example, community, vision or policies)
 * Propose a new feature or other project idea

 Tips for communicating on issues: